 \section{Method: DFA}

-After introducing the model DFM, now we aim at designing an algorithm to fit DFM and building theoretical guarantee on consistent estimation for this algorithm.
-Since DFM is distribution-free, designing algorithms by using the idea of likelihood maximization of \cite{SBM,DCSBM,zhao2012consistency} or pseudo log-likelihood of \cite{amini2013pseudo} to fit DFM is inappropriate since expectation-maximization requires prior knowledge on certain distribution of all elements of $A$.
-Instead, designing algorithm based on the idea of spectral clustering is a good choice to fit DFM without losing DFM's distribution-free property.
+After introducing the model DFM and the process $A\leftarrow$(DFM), to answer Q (1) and Q (2), we aim at designing an algorithm to fit DFM and building a theoretical guarantee of consistent estimation for this algorithm.
+Designing algorithms by using the idea of likelihood maximization of \cite{SBM, DCSBM,zhao2012consistency} or pseudo-log-likelihood of \cite{amini2013pseudo} to fit DFM is inappropriate since expectation-maximization requires prior knowledge of a specific distribution of $A$'s elements while our DFM is distribution-free.
+Instead, designing an algorithm based on the idea of spectral clustering is a good choice to fit DFM without losing DFM's distribution-free property.
 In this paper, one simple spectral clustering algorithm is proposed to fit our DFM, and we introduce our algorithm from the oracle case given $\Omega$ to the real case given $A$.
-Since $\mathrm{rank}(Z)=K, \mathrm{rank}(P)=K_{0}$, and $K_{0}\leq K\ll n$, we have $\mathrm{rank}(\Omega)=K_{0}$ by basic algebra, giving that $\Omega$ has a low-dimensional structure with $K_{0}$ nonzero eigenvalue values.
+Since $\mathrm{rank}(Z)=K, \mathrm{rank}(P)=K_{0}$, and $K_{0}\leq K\ll n$, we have $\mathrm{rank}(\Omega)=K_{0}$ by basic algebra, i.e., $\Omega$ has a low-dimensional structure with $K_{0}$ nonzero eigenvalue values.
 Let $\Omega=U\Lambda U'$ be the compact eigenvalue decomposition of $\Omega$, where $U\in\mathbb{R}^{n\times K_{0}}, \Lambda\in\mathbb{R}^{K_{0}\times K_{0}}$, and $U'U=I_{K_{0}}$ where $I_{K_{0}}$ is a $K_{0}\times K_{0}$ identity matrix.
-Below lemma presents innovation on designing approach to fit DFM from the oracle case. \begin{lem} Under $DFM_{n}(K_{0},K,P,Z,\rho)$, we have $U=ZB$ where $B=U(\mathcal{I},:)$. \end{lem} Since $U=ZU(\mathcal{I},:)$ by Lemma \ref{GenUrUc}, we have $U(i,:)=U(j,:)$ if $\ell(i)=\ell(j)$ for $i,j\in[n]$, i.e., $U$ has $K$ distinct rows and applying k-means algorithm on all rows of $U$ assuming there are $K$ communities exactly returns nodes memberships up to a label permutation.
-Meanwhile, since k-means puts $i,j$ into the same community if $U(i,:)=U(j,:)$, without causing confusion, we still say that applying k-means algorithm on $U$ with $K$ clusters exactly recovers $\ell$.
+The below lemma presents our innovation on designing an efficient approach to fit DFM from the oracle case. \begin{Lemma} Under $DFM_{n}(K,P,Z,\rho,\mathcal{F})$, we have $U=ZB$ where $B=U(\mathcal{I},:)$. \end{Lemma} Since $U=ZU(\mathcal{I},:)$ by Lemma \ref{GenUrUc}, we have $U(i,:)=U(j,:)$ if $\ell(i)=\ell(j)$ for $i,j\in[n]$, i.e., $U$ has $K$ distinct rows and applying k-means algorithm on all rows of $U$ assuming there are $K$ communities exactly returns nodes memberships up to a label permutation.
+Meanwhile, since k-means puts $i,j$ into the same community if $U(i,:)=U(j,:)$, without confusion, we still say that applying the k-means algorithm on $U$ with $K$ clusters exactly recovers $\ell$.